Where is the Testbed for my Federated Learning Research?: Introduction

 $\bullet$ \textbf{We design and implement a framework for experimentation with FL algorithms that readily supports a wide range of existing and future FL solutions.} Experimenters need to make minor changes (three lines of code) to run their Flower-ready algorithms on \colext.\\ $\bullet$ \textbf{We instrument algorithms to collect a range of metrics.} We implement low-level acquisition of CPU/GPU utilization, memory consumption, training time, and network usage.
 We also expose real-world energy measurements through power meters deployed in our setup.\\ $\bullet$ \textbf{We develop an expressive interface for defining the experimentation scenario.} An experimenter can decide on the level of heterogeneity among devices, change the experiment's training parameters, and configure metric collection settings.\\ $\bullet$ \textbf{We deploy \colext in a heterogeneous device setting and perform thorough experimentation with a number of popular FL algorithms.} Our \colext testbed includes both SBCs and Android devices.
 Through microbenchmarks, we confirm that \colext can support a range of algorithms with negligible impact on the device's resources, while use-case experimentation demonstrates how \colext can be harnessed to uncover implementation inefficiencies and trade-off issues related to the real-world use of FL.

-\colext testbed will be open-sourced and made available to interested researchers.
 While this paper unveils only a few important and interesting revelations (such as the one described in~\autoref{fig:eta_vs_max_acc}), we believe that \colext will help practitioners navigate the trade-offs that different FL algorithms avail and will also help researchers identify the most promising directions for future development of FL algorithms.
+To facilitate this, \colext is available to interested researchers and the code is open source.
+Information on how to access the testbed and the code can be found at \url{https://github.com/sands-lab/colext}.